alextappin/wcf/src/pigs/README.md

 # Pigs

-For 2024 our soy free Pork will be accepting sign ups.
+For 2024, we will be accepting sign-ups for our Soy Free Pork.
 Supply is limited so please [Contact Us](/contact).